MurrayEfford/ipsecr/README.md

 # ipsecr
 Spatially Explicit Capture-Recapture by Inverse Prediction

-This package implements the simulation-based 'inverse prediction' algorithm for fitting tricky spatially explicit capture-recapture models (Efford, 2004; Efford, Dawson and Robbins, 2004).
+This package implements a simulation-based 'inverse prediction' algorithm for fitting spatially explicit capture-recapture models to data from tricky detectors such as single-catch traps (Efford, 2004; Efford, Dawson and Robbins, 2004).

+**ipsecr** depends on **secr** 4.5.4 or later (**secr** 4.5.4 will be published in late April 2022).
+It improves on the functionality of `ip.secr` in earlier versions of **secr**.
+Many functions mirror those in **secr**.

 The code here is under development.
 It may be installed using
 ```